Yelverton case

 After numerous appeals, ultimately to the House of Lords, the Lords ruled in Charles' favour and his first (Catholic) marriage was declared invalid.
 His marriage to Emily Forbes was declared lawful.

-The case and its perceived unfair consequences, led to the enactment of the Marriage Causes and Marriage Law Amendment Act of 1870, under which a mixed marriage before a Catholic priest became valid and lawful, subject to the normal provisos of civil law.
+The case and its perceived unfair consequences, led to the enactment of the Matrimonial Causes and Marriage Law (Ireland) Amendment Act 1870, under which a mixed marriage before a Catholic priest became valid and lawful, subject to the normal provisos of civil law.